-You should also notice that although the data are Normal (because this is how they have been generated) this particular sample does not look to have quite the right shape, with a rather more sudden decline from the peak than might be expected.
+You should also notice that although the data are Normal (because this is how they have been generated) this particular sample looks a little skew, with a longer tail to the left than to the right.
 This illustrates the point that you should not expect a sample from a Normal distribution always to look like the text-book picture of the bell-shaped curve that defines the population.
 It also illustrates that in practice it can be quite awkward to assess whether or not a sample plausibly comes from a Normal population.
 However, we will not now give any further consideration to this important practical problem.

-When you produce a histogram from the Graphs... option box of the Display Descriptive Statistics.. command, there is an option to plot the histogram with a Normal curve superimposed.
+When you produce a histogram from the Graphs... option box of the Display Descriptive Statistics... command, there is an option to plot the histogram with a Normal curve superimposed.